hcnv/genome-blog/docs/blog/2022-05-30-different-classes-SCNV.md

 many tandem duplications) can be considered gene specific structural alterations more than "dosage events".

-Regarding the CNV size, CNVs can broadly be separated into "cytogenetic" or "arm-level" changes[^1] which arise from errors in chomosomal distribution during cellular division with or without structural chromosomal rearrangements, and "focal" CNVs based on DNA replication errors with smaller (_i.e._ [sub-]megabase) deletions or (intra or extrachromosomal) multi-copy duplications[^2].
+Regarding the CNV size, CNVs can broadly be separated into "cytogenetic" or "arm-level" changes[^1] which arise from errors in chromosomal distribution during cellular division with or without structural chromosomal rearrangements, and "focal" CNVs based on DNA replication errors with smaller (_i.e._ [sub-]megabase) deletions or (intra or extrachromosomal) multi-copy duplications[^2].
 While the role of disease-related, arm- and chromosome-level CNVs in cancer still is poorly understood, focal CNVs frequently involve the genomic locations of genes with known involvement in neoplastic processes.

-Importantly, the magnitude of these of CNV size classes may differ.
+Importantly, the magnitude of these CNV size classes may differ.
 All arm-level gain CNVs and many focal CNVs have a low divergence in CN count while some focal CNVs can reach very high relative magnitude, such as an amplification with tens or hundreds of copies.
 However, the definition of genomic amplification is ambiguous.
 Generally, it means multiple copies of chromosomal segments, but the exact copy number threshold to define amplification is not consistent in multiple studies, varying from 4 to 9 or more (Table 1).